What is genetic counselling?

 What is a genetic condition?

 A genetic condition is a condition caused by changes in genes.
 A change in just one gene can cause a serious medical condition or disability.
 Sometimes one or both parents pass on changed genes to their child.
 Other times changes happen at or during conception.

 Aims of genetic counselling

-If you have a child with a genetic condition, genetic counselling can help you and your family understand the diagnosis and adjust to it.
+If you have a child with a genetic condition, genetic counselling can help you and your family understand the diagnosis and develop a plan for the future.

 You might want genetic counselling so you can:

 - understand your child’s condition or a condition your child is at risk of developing, including the likely cause of the condition and options for managing it

 - understand whether you or your child’s other parent passed on genetic changes to your child

 - plan realistically for the future

-- adjust in the most positive ways to the condition or to the risk of the condition in another family member.
+- adjust positively to the condition or to the risk of the condition in a family member.